BI Leadership Capability Assessment Framework

 Two-Way Feedback Always

-Every one-on-one starts with the manager asking for feedback on their own performance before giving any.
-If the leader is not modelling the behaviour they expect, they have no right to expect it.
+I conduct one-on-ones with every member (direct/indirect) of my team every week.
+I always start the meeting with asking for feedback on my own performance before I give any feedback on theirs.
+If the leader is not modeling the behavior they expect, they have no right to expect it.

 🎯